“You are welcome, masters! Welcome, all!” To quote Shakespeare, as I often do!

 In non-fiction, Abdiel has published Dueling the Dragon: Adventures in Chinese Media and Education, a memoir crafted over 10 years as he lived and worked in China.

-And The Gourmet Gospel: A Spiritual Path to Guilt-Free Eating shows how the grace of God transforms us and sets the conscience free, especially when it comes to “merciful munching”!
+More recently, he published The Gourmet Gospel: A Spiritual Path to Guilt-Free Eating.
+This #1 New Release on Amazon gently guides the reader to freedom of conscience in all aspects of life, and especially when it comes to “merciful munching”!

 Grace also transforms in Abdiel’s work of fiction, The Christmas Tree, where he imagines the journey of a beloved tree from forest to market to home to sidewalk, until the courage of a little boy intervenes.